Mitzpe Kinneret Lookout and Ein Akub Spring in the Mevo Hama Forest

 ViSITING MITZPE KINNERET LOOKOUT AND EIN AKUB:

-In the direction away from the lake, you can make out a British pillbox.
+In the other direction away from the lake, you can make out a British pillbox.
 This was part of a defensive line built by the British in the Golan during the Mandate period against a possible French and/or German invasion.

 ABOUT THE CIRCULAR HIKE: